Defragster/XPT2046_Touch_Examples/README.md

   If you change out the library code this sample allows it to be used specifying the Touch int pin: onoffbutton4_Pull  "Button Touch ready to use interrupt aware XPT2046_Touchscreen library"

+Too many mixed samples here - it was an evolving project - started buttons - started in sketch interrupts - moved interrupt code to core library - if you are looking start with the later examples.
+Any code that doesn't have attachInterrupt in will work with the old code without int pin - or with the updated library when it compiles withthe pin specified.
+If it has the sketch based interrupt code it won't work with the libray version.
+Once I get the button code finalized with expected updates I'll clean this mess up - hopefully before TeensyDuino ships the interrupt aware version.
+Feedback or questions at: https://forum.pjrc.com/threads/31634-ILI9341-and-XPT2046-for-Teensy-Touchscreen-320x240-display